WebAssembly/component-model/design/mvp/Concurrency.md

 as `select`, `epoll`, `io_uring`, `kqueue` and Overlapped I/O) making the Component Model "just another OS" from the language toolchain's perspective.

-The new async ABI can be used alongside or instead of the existing Preview 2 "sync ABI" to call or implement *any* WIT function type.
-When *calling* an imported function via the async ABI, if the callee [blocks](#blocking), control flow is returned immediately to the caller, and the callee continues executing concurrently.
-When *implementing* an exported function via the async ABI, multiple concurrent export calls are allowed to be made by the caller.
-Critically, both sync-ABI-calls-async-ABI and async-ABI-calls-sync-ABI pairings have well-defined, composable behavior for both inter-component and intra-component calls.

 In addition to adding a new async *ABI* for use by the language's compiler and runtime, the Component Model also adds a new `async` [effect type] that can be added to function types (in both WIT and raw component function type